stanford-cs348k/camera_asst/README.md

 # Stanford CS348K Assignment: A Burst-Mode Camera RAW Processing Pipeline #

 In this assignment you will implement a simple RAW image processing pipeline for the camera of the world's hottest smartphone, the kPhone 348.
 Your job is to process the data coming off the device's sensor to produce the highest quality image you can.
-The assignment is split into two parts, with two separate handins.
+The assignment is split into two parts.

  * In part 1, you'll process a single RAW image to demoaisc the image and correct for sensor defects.
  * In part 2, you'll extend your implementation to process a burst of images from a scene featuring a wide range of intensities.
 You'll align and merge the images of the burst to reduce noise, and then perform local tone mapping to produce a compelling HDR result.
 Part 2 involves more implementation effort than part 1.